Delay and Redundancy in Lossless Source Coding: Preliminaries

 \item \textit{Disjoint nesting}: For all $s\in\m{X}^*$ and all distinct $x,y\in\m{X}$,

-\end{enumerate} The minimality property means that an interval-mapping encoder emits the bit sequence representing the minimal binary interval containing the interval $\m{I}^\m{E}(s)$.
+\end{enumerate} The minimality property means that an interval--mapping encoder emits the bit sequence representing the minimal binary interval containing the interval $\m{I}^\m{E}(s)$.
 It is easily observed that the minimality and disjoint nesting properties together imply the integrity property.
 The family of interval mapping encoders is denoted by $\mf{I}$.

 Let $<$ be any order of $\m{X}$.
-A special case of an interval-mapping encoder is an \textit{arithmetic encoder w.r.t. the order $<$ matched to a source $P$}, which is defined as follows:
+A special case of an interval--mapping encoder is an \textit{arithmetic encoder w.r.t. the order $<$ matched to a source $P$}, which is defined as follows:

 We omit the reference to a specific order $<$ when there is no confusion, or when the statement holds for any order.